WalletConnect/walletconnect-docs/docs/swift/auth/app-usage.md

 ### Handle Authentication Response

 Subscribe for `authResponsePublisher` events.
-Response will be either signed CAIP-74 `Cacao` object or `AuthError` in case signature is invalid or requested message has been compromised.
+A response will be either signed CAIP-74 `Cacao` object or `AuthError` in case the signature is invalid, or the requested message has been compromised.

 ### Where to go from here
 - Try our Example dApp that is part of WalletConnectSwiftV2 repository.